 How To Belay: Taking In Rope

 Bring your left hand down and grab the brake rope just below your right hand.
-Hold on tight with your left while you slide your right hand back up the rope to just below your belay device.
+Hold on tight with your left and loosen your grip with your right hand.
+Then slide your right hand back up the rope to just below your belay device.

 Now you're 're-set' and ready to take in more rope.